ModischFabrications/CutSolverFrontend/README.md

 - Run Tests: `npm run test:unit`

 ### Updates
 Update all dependencies completely with `vue upgrade && npm install` whenever possible, webdev is perpetually broken.
 `npm outdated` in combination with `npm install TODO@latest` can be used to migrate to new major versions.

 *Make sure to test before committing any updates!*

 ### Push Production Docker Images

-Docker Hub Images should be updated automatically, but feel free to build yourself should everything else fail.
+Docker Hub Images should be updated by the CI automatically, but feel free to build yourself should everything else fail.
 Adding "[skip ci]" to the commit message will prevent any ci builds should the need arise.
 Thankfully, local builds are easy with the modern `buildx` workflow.